Kevin Eastman: Art collection

 Eastman purchased his first piece of original artwork ("a couple of pages that were penciled by Michael Golden and inked by Bob McLeod for Marvel Comics' Howard the Duck") at the Atlanta Fantasy Fair, the convention he and Laird attended in 1984.
 Collecting subsequently became "quite an addiction" for him, and combined with his experiences in getting his, and others', comics work recognised as "Art," led to him founding the Words & Pictures Museum, which operated as a brick-and-mortar museum from 1992 to 1999.

 Personal life

+Family

-Eastman has a son whom he had via surrogate named Shane.
+Eastman has a son whom he had via surrogate.
 He was previously married to model and actress Julie Strain from 1995 to 2006.

 Eastman married actress and producer Courtney Carr on October 5, 2013.
-They live in San Diego with his son Shane, and pet dachshunds.
+They lived in San Diego with his son and pet dachshunds.

+Religious beliefs

+Eastman grew up in a church-going Christian family.
+He considers himself both "Christian" and "spiritual", saying that what he most appreciates is Christianity's message of universal love, which he believes is shared by many other religions.